Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients: Data Leakage from Partial Gradients

 \section{Data Leakage from Partial Gradients}

 In this section, we first introduce the threat model and then present the attack methodology, which enables the use of intermediate gradients in Transformer layers to reconstruct training data.

-\paragraph{Threat Model.} The attack operates in distributed training environments where the server distributes initial model weights and clients submit gradients derived from their local data. \textbf{Potential attackers}, either participating as clients or as curious-but-honest servers, can access shared parameters and intercept gradient communications.
-Unlike the \textbf{assets} in prior studies that permitted access to full gradients, our research focuses on scenarios where attackers only observe partial gradients.
-The \textbf{objective} of these attackers is to reconstruct the private text data used by other clients in training.
+\paragraph{Threat Model.} The attack operates in distributed training environments where the server distributes initial model weights and clients submit gradients derived from their local data. \textit{Potential attackers}, either participating as clients or as curious-but-honest servers, can access shared parameters and intercept gradient communications.
+Unlike the \textit{assets} in prior studies that permitted access to full gradients, our research focuses on scenarios where attackers only observe partial gradients.
+The goal of these attackers is to reconstruct the private text data received by other clients or servers in training.

 \paragraph{Attack Strategy.} Inspired by the gradient matching strategy, which involves minimizing the distance between gradients generated from randomly sampled data and the true gradients to iteratively align the dummy input with the real one, we formulate our optimization objective as,